 - Welded, rivetless handles for durability and easier cleaning (completely smooth cooking surface--no spots for gunk to build up!)

 - Spill-proof pouring rim

 - Tight-fitting stainless lids (double-walled lids if you buy at Sur la Table)

 Demeyere spared nothing in the superb design of Industry 5:

 Demeyere pans are made with the user in mind:

 - The long handles are forked at the welds to allow heat to pass through and keep the handle cool to the touch.
-(And did I mention they're rivetless for easier cleaning and no place for gunk to build up??)
+(And don't forget: they're rivetless for easier cleaning and no place for gunk to build up)

 - Handles stay cool and are easy to grip (flat on top, rounded on the bottom to fit your hand).